David Blough

-David Marshall Blough (born July 31, 1995) is an American professional football coach and former quarterback who is the assistant quarterbacks coach for the Washington Commanders of the National Football League (NFL).
-He played college football for the Purdue Boilermakers and signed with the Cleveland Browns as an undrafted free agent in 2019.
-Following an injury to Matthew Stafford and Jeff Driskel, Blough started the final five games of the Detroit Lions' 2019 season.
-He is married to Colombian-American hurdler Melissa Gonzalez.
+David Marshall Blough (born July 31, 1995) is an American professional football coach and former quarterback who is the offensive coordinator for the Washington Commanders of the National Football League (NFL).
+Blough played college football for the Purdue Boilermakers and played with the NFL's Cleveland Browns, Detroit Lions, Minnesota Vikings, and Arizona Cardinals.

+Blough began coaching in 2024 with the Commanders as an assistant quarterbacks coach and was promoted to offensive coordinator in 2026.
+He is married to Colombian American hurdler Melissa Gonzalez and is the brother-in-law of NFL cornerback Christian Gonzalez.

 Early life

 Blough was born on July 31, 1995, in Carrollton, Texas.
-His mother, LuAnn Blough is a cancer survivor and a graduate of Vanderbilt University.
 Blough is the youngest of three brothers; his elder brothers are Matthew and Daniel.

-Blough played high school football for Creekview High School in Carrollton, Texas.
+He played high school football for Creekview in Carrollton, Texas.
 As a high-school athlete, he was being recruited by Purdue, Memphis, and New Mexico State after a junior season in which he completed 56 percent of his passes for 1,777 yards and 17 touchdowns against just three interceptions.
 He also ran for 244 yards and six scores.

 Blough was rated as the seventh-best pocket passer quarterback in the class of 2014, according to ESPN during The Opening rankings, but was later rated as the thirty-fifth best pocket passer.
 Other ratings services also had Blough in their class of 2014 rankings: 19 by Rivals.com and 26 by Scout.com following his reclassification.
 Blough participated in the 2013 Elite 11 quarterback skills competition.